 Once you are ready to tackle more sophisticated methods, developing bell curve models like the following can be even more valuable to the organization because they allow you to consider more than just one probability or severity.

-This can also be helpful for considering “black swan” events, or those with an extremely low probability but high, even devastating, impacts.
+This can also be helpful for considering “black swan” (…or grey-rhino) events, or those with an extremely low probability but high, even devastating, impacts.

 One example of a black swan event I am well familiar with is the 2004 hurricane season.